The Most Affordable Ski Resorts in California

 Mt.
 Shasta Ski Park

 Northern California is home to an abundance of world-renowned ski resorts.
-However, you’ll have to head far north for one of California’s best affordable ski resorts, Mt.
-Shasta Ski Park.
-Located 6 miles south of California’s stratovolcano by the same name, Mt.
-Shasta features 636 acres of skiing with 38 runs served by 6 chairs with 1,435’ of vertical drop.
+However, you’ll have to head far north, to Mt.
+Shasta, for one of California’s best affordable ski resorts.
+Six miles south of California’s stratovolcano by the same name, Mt.
+Shasta features 635 acres of skiable terrain with 38 runs served by 6 chairs with 2,035 feet of vertical drop.
 Mt Shasta Ski Park also has two terrain parks and night skiing.
-Adult day tickets are $89 with discounts for half-day lift tickets, juniors, and senior riders.
+Adult full-day tickets are as low as $99.
 Mt.
 Shasta sets a capacity limit on ticket sales, meaning that crowds are minimal, especially compared to California’s bigger ski areas.
 Note that Mt.
 Shasta is also on the Indy Pass, which is a great pass option for those looking to ski on a budget.

 »View Mt.
 Shasta Lodging Options